Best Dash Cams in the UK Reviews – For 2019

 The Transcend DrivePro 200 is a neat, compact dash cam with a range of exclusive highlights.
 In fact, it’s hard to believe that a camera of its size could support so many features.
 Its screen is only 2.4 inches with 1080p high-definition recording and a rate of 30 frames per second.
 Image quality is taken up a notch with seven glass lenses delivering superbly well-defined images.
 The DrivePro 200 also provides a massive viewing range thanks to its 160 degree viewing angle.

 Now for the best part – Emergency recording.
 The DrivePro 200 has a Motion G-Sensor that instinctively safeguards recordings by sensing impact.
 In the event of an accident, this sensor will instantly prompt the camera into emergency recording mode, therefore preventing all vital moments before the accident from being overwritten.
 When evidence is needed for insurance companies and police to ensure that you are compensated accordingly, this feature really pays off.

-Besides all of the above mentioned first-class extras the DrivePro 200 can also be operated wirelessly which is both a convenience and beneficial plus.
-By and large, the Transcend DrivePro 200 is certainly one of the most reliable uk dash cams reviewed on our best dashboard camera guide for 2017.
+Besides all of the above mentioned first-class extras, the DrivePro 200 can also be operated wirelessly which is both a convenience and beneficial plus.
+By and large, the Transcend DrivePro 200 is certainly one of the most reliable UK dashes cams reviewed on our best dashboard camera guide.

 - Crystal clear recording day and night